koii-network/docs/develop/koii-software-toolkit-sdk/what-is-the-koii-sdk.md

 ### Web3 SDK

-The Web3 SDK is the KOII (K2) Javascript API, built on the Koii platform.
+The Web3 SDK is the KOII (K2) JavaScript API, built on the Koii platform.
 With this SDK, users can access various functionalities such as checking status and fetching information from the K2 network.
 To explore its usage, you can find more details [here.](./koii-javascript-api)

 ### Koii CLI